Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Conclusion

 \section{Conclusion}

-In summary, this paper introduces \algo, a straightforward yet effective framework for fine-tuning the CLIP model on long-tailed datasets.
-The proposed framework is versatile, allowing for the integration of various parameter-efficient fine-tuning methods, and notably achieves convergence in fewer than 20 training epochs.
-Importantly, our method does not rely on the availability of external training datasets, setting it apart from previous approaches.
-Despite its simplicity, our method consistently outperforms numerous baselines across a range of datasets, including CIFAR-100-LT, ImageNet-LT, Places-LT, and iNaturalist 2018.
-We emphasize the ease of training and hope that our approach serves as an inspiration for further advancements in the field of long-tailed recognition.
+This paper studies long-tail learning with the foundation model.
+We analyze the issue of heavy fine-tuning in distorting tail-class performance and discover that even an arbitrary lightweight fine-tuning yields significant improvement.
+Moreover, we propose a versatile framework \algo\ to facilitate lightweight fine-tuning for long-tail learning. \algo\ notably achieves convergence in fewer than 20 training epochs without the need for any external data, and consistently outperforms numerous baseline methods across a range of long-tail datasets, including CIFAR-100-LT, ImageNet-LT, Places-LT, and iNaturalist 2018.
+We emphasize the ease of training and hope that our approach serves as an inspiration for further advancements in the field of long-tail learning.